patrickmineault/codebook/docs/decoupled.md

 Decoupled code is something we all strive towards.
 Yet, code often has a natural tendency to become more and more tightly wound over time until it becomes an unmanageable mess.
 The strategies in this chapter will help you to identify code smells and correct them.

-Pure functions are easier to reason about, because they're stateless - that saves your working memory when you're reading code.
+Pure functions are easier to reason about, because they're stateless.
+This preserves your working memory when you're reading code.
 Code that follows Python's idioms is also easier on your working memory: when you see a line of code that is a familiar pattern, you can see the entire line as one chunk rather than multiple disparate bits.
 That takes one working memory slot rather than several.

 Changing existing code is not without its dangers, however.
 Perhaps we will make a mistake and introduce a bug in our code!
 How can we check that our improved code still does the correct thing?
 We'll cover this in the next chapter on testing.